hardkernel/buildroot_platform_hardware_amlogic_wifi/bcm_ampak/tools/easySetupTarget/readme.txt

 int changhong_get_sec_mode(&mode);

 * Jingdong JoyLink
-In the end of 2015, Jingdong has introduced this new mcast+bcast protocol.
+In the end of 2015, Jingdong has introduced this new bcast+mcast protocol.
 To enable it:
     easy_setup_enable_jd();

 You can pass a 16-byte key with jd_set_key().
 If it's shorter than 16, following bytes are zeroed.

+* ES+SOFTAP
+To start ES+SOFTAP, enable 0x80 in protocol bitmask.
+For example, to start neeze+softap with setup utility: setup -p 0x83

+  By default, softap is created with SSID "es".
+We can change it: setup -p 0x83 -n joyful